BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 On Windows 11, right click the folder “MySEMod” after unzipping and click “Open with Code”.

-> Windows 11 sometimes seems to not show this option at first.
+> If you did not specify in the installation of VSCode that "Open with Code"
+> should be added to the context menu in windows, you will not see this option.
-> If you do not see this option, follow the steps below instead.
+> In this case follow the steps below instead.
 {.is-info}